Tuesday, April 26, 2016

 Extreme Sports in NZ

-NZ has somehow managed to brand and market her country as the international destination for extreme sports especially for bungee jumping lovers.
+NZ has somehow managed to brand and market their country as the international destination for extreme sports especially for bungee jumping lovers.
 While there are many bungee jumping sites in many parts of the world, doing it in NZ somehow is the ultimate to "graduation".

 Our tour in NZ was not purely looking at beautiful landscapes and scenery alone.
 We were equally interested to look at extreme sports sites and may be participating in some of them.